Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 \end{lemma}

-\begin{proof} Recall that in the proof of Lemma~\ref{lem:infinitecone}, the flat domain $C_{D_i}$ is obtained by applying Thurston's surgeries along saddle connections.
-Since Thurston's surgeries add cones during the operation, the area of the sphere increases.
+\begin{proof} Recall that in the proof of Lemma~\ref{lem:infinitecone}, the flat domain $C_{D_i}$ is obtained by applying Thurston surgeries along saddle connections.
+Since Thurston surgeries add cones during the operation, the area of the sphere increases.
 Therefore, we have $\mathrm{Area}(D_i) \leq \mathrm{Area}(C_{D_i})$.
 Furthermore, we know that

 It follows that $\mathrm{Area}(X) \leq \mathrm{Area}(X^{(0)})$. \end{proof}